 D-MER.org is managed by the lactation consultant that first identified D-MER in 2007.
 She, herself, was a sufferer of D-MER while breastfeeding her third child.
 Alia is now an international speaker and published writer on the topic.

-D-MER.org is a web platform dedicated to the education and awareness of dysphoric milk ejection reflex.
-The evidenced-based information about D-MER is still limited but anecdotal evidence about the manifestation and treatment of D-MER has been sourced from the thousands of women who have shared their experiences.
+D-MER.org is an ad-free web platform dedicated to the education and awareness of dysphoric milk ejection reflex.
+The evidenced-based information about D-MER is still limited, but anecdotal evidence about the manifestation and treatment of D-MER has been sourced from the thousands of women who have shared their experiences.
 Meanwhile, research continues to progress and expand on the phenomenon as it's acceptance has a very secure place in the knowledge base of human lactation now.
 It is the hope that information will continue to spread and that the knowledge base about D-MER will expand as more research and investigation is done.

 The information on the site should not be taken as medical advice.
 A health care professional should be consulted about any breastfeeding concerns, including those regarding mental and emotional health.